drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 ## Step 1 - PostgreSQL Source

 ### Create Database and Table
-On your PostgreSQL server, create a new database named `hello-world`.
+On your PostgreSQL server, select the `hello-world` database.

 Then, create a table named `Message` and add some initial data using the following SQL script: